On this page

 Current Works

 When fully operational, Kurri Kurri Power Station is designed to run only for a minority of the time, when electricity demand is high and renewable generation is limited.
-It will operate using gas as its primary fuel for the majority of the time, with diesel only being used as a back up.
+It will operate using gas as its primary fuel, with diesel only being used as a backup.

 Key Dates

-Testing on gas is scheduled for the dates below, between 6pm and 6am the following morning.
-Please note that some testing may conclude earlier and this schedule is subject to change.
+Testing is scheduled for the dates below.
+This testing schedule is subject to change.
 The schedule below will be updated regularly.

 FAQs